carnivuth/2nd_brain/pages/datamining/preprocessing/FEATURE_SUBSET_SELECTION.md

 index: 5
 ---

-# FEATURE SUBSET SELECTION
+# Feature subset selection

 the process of selecting a subset of attributes from the dataset, it could be used to
 - remove redundant attributes
 - remove irrelevant attributes

-## TYPES OF FEATURE SUBSET SELECTION
+## Types of feature subset selection

 - ### BRUTE FORCE